Michael N. Zachary

 Agreement Experience

-- Patent licenses and cross-licenses
+- Patent and technology licenses

 - Trademark licenses